Moorgate tube crash: Rescue

 By around 9:00 am the last casualty had been removed from the third carriage.
 By 9:30 am Moorgate and many of the surrounding roads had been cordoned off to allow space for the co-ordination teams above ground to manage the flow of vehicles—particularly for ambulances taking casualties to hospitals.
 A message was sent from the London Fire Brigade headquarters to all fire stations in London; it estimated that there were still 50 people trapped and warned that "this incident will be protracted".
 To make a clear passage through the wreckage for equipment, the emergency services and injured commuters, a circular route was organised through the carriages.
-Firemen cut holes in parts of the structure, including in the floors and ceilings of the carriages through which it was possible to move, even if it meant crawling through some areas.
+Firefighters cut holes in parts of the structure, including in the floors and ceilings of the carriages through which it was possible to move, even if it meant crawling through some areas.
 At 10:00 am a medical team arrived from The London Hospital and set up a makeshift operating theatre on a platform near the triage team.

 Platform 9 was 70 ft underground, and fire and ambulance crews had to carry all the equipment they needed through the station and down to the scene of the accident.
 The depth at which they were operating, and the shielding effect of the soil and concrete, meant their radios could not get through to the surface.
-Messages and requests for further supplies were passed by runners, which led to mistakes: one doctor requested further supplies of the pain-killing gas Entonox, but by the time the request reached the surface, it had been garbled to "the doctor wants an empty box".
+Messages and requests for further supplies were passed by runners, which led to mistakes: one doctor requested further supplies of the pain-killing gas Entonox, but by the time the request reached the surface, it had been garbled into "the doctor wants an empty box".
 The fire brigade deployed a small team with "Figaro", an experimental radio system that worked in deep locations.
 Working conditions for the emergency services became increasingly difficult throughout the day.
 The crash had thrown soot and dirt into the air from the sand drag, and from between the two metal layers of the tube carriages.
 Everything was covered with a thick layer of the residue which was easily disturbed.
 The lamps and cutting gear used by the fire brigade raised the temperature to over 120 F and oxygen levels began to drop.
 In the deep lines at Moorgate, ventilation is produced by the piston effect, created by trains forcing air through the tube lines.
 With services stopped since the crash, no fresh air was reaching platforms 9 and 10.
 A large electric fan was placed at the top of the escalators in an attempt to remedy the situation, but soot and dirt was disturbed and little draught was created; the machine was soon turned off.